drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *less* vs. *fewer*

-See [this advice from Bryan Garner:](http://www.lawprose.org/lawprose-lesson-144-less-vs-fewer/]) "Use fewer when referring to individual or countable things {fewer than ten chairs} {fewer questions asked by judges}.
-Use less when referring to volume, quantity, or degree {less influence on the jurors}, mass or bulk nouns {less water in the glass}, or units of measure or time {less than three ounces} {less than five months}.
-There is one exception: use less when count nouns are really being used as amounts instead of individual increments {he has less than one million dollars} {we have less than two minutes of rebuttal time}."
+See [this advice from Bryan Garner:](http://www.lawprose.org/lawprose-lesson-144-less-vs-fewer/]) "Use *fewer* when referring to individual or countable things (*fewer than ten chairs*, *fewer questions asked by judges*).
+Use *less* when referring to volume, quantity, or degree (*less influence on the jurors*), mass or bulk nouns (*less water in the glass*), or units of measure or time (*less than three ounces,* *less than five months*).
+There is one exception: use *less* when count nouns are really being used as amounts instead of individual increments (he has *less* than one million dollars*, *e have less than two minutes of rebuttal time*)."

 #### *Look at/looking at*
 These are vague phrases.
 If you mean something like *analyze* or *examine*, use forms of those verbs.